steve1515/time-signal/README.md

 * A time offset feature has been added.
 * An option to set any carrier frequency has been added.
 * Long-style options have been added.
+* Sanity checking of the system clock before transmitting.

 The main differences between Pierre Brial's original time-signal and txtempus are:
 * txtempus works on Raspberry Pi 3, Zero W, and Jetson Nano; the original time-signal works on Raspberry Pi 3, 4 and Zero W.